Fiction vs Reality: From Screen to History

 Contestant dormitory in Squid Game

-In Squid Game
+Squid Game Scene

 Contestants are housed in a vast, industrial space with stacked beds, stripped of privacy and dignity.
 The sterile, institutional environment emphasizes the dehumanization of the participants.